Topological Speed Limit

-In this Letter, we derive a topological speed limit for an arbitrary physical measure by considering the structure information of the system.
-The time evolution of the physical measure is described by a graph, in which each vertex can exchange flows with each other and can be pumped by an external flow.
-Examples include the probability distribution of discrete systems, the reactant concentrations in biochemical reaction networks, or a vector of observables in quantum systems (see Fig.~\ref{fig:Cover} for illustration).
-Unlike conventional approaches, we employ the discrete Wasserstein distance to quantify the distance between measures.
-This distance, which is widely used in the optimal transport theory \cite{Villani.2008}, encodes the topological information and can grow in proportion to the size of the system.
-We prove that the minimum operational time required for changing the physical measure is lower bounded by the Wasserstein distance divided by the average velocity [cf.~Eqs.~\eqref{eq:prim.sl.unnorm} and \eqref{eq:prim.sl.norm}].
-The obtained speed limit is tight and can be saturated even when the system size increases.
-Moreover, it is applicable to a broad range of dynamics, from deterministic and stochastic classical systems to isolated and open quantum systems.
-This type of speed limit does not only gives a quantitatively stringent bound but also provides insight into the system speed from a topological perspective.
-We present two applications of our result, one for classical biochemical reaction networks and another for quantum many-body boson systems.
+In this Letter, we derive a speed limit for arbitrary states $\vb*{x}_t$ using a topological metric defined through the network structure in the dynamics.
+The time evolution of such states is described by a graph in which each vertex exchanges flows with each other and may be pumped by an external flow.
+Examples include the probability distribution of discrete systems, mass concentrations in chemical reaction networks, and vectors of observables in quantum systems (see Fig.~\ref{fig:Cover} again for illustration).
+We employ a generalized version of the discrete Wasserstein distance to quantify the distance between the states.
+This distance, widely used in optimal transport theory \cite{Villani.2008}, encodes topological information and can grow proportional to the size of the system.
+We prove that the minimum operational time required to change the physical state is lower bounded by the Wasserstein distance divided by the average velocity [cf.~Eqs.~\eqref{eq:prim.sl.unnorm} and \eqref{eq:prim.sl.norm}].
+The obtained speed limit is tight and can be saturated, even when the system size increases.
+Moreover, it is applicable to a broad range of dynamics ranging from deterministic and stochastic classical systems to isolated and open quantum systems.
+For example, we apply the theory to chemical reaction networks using the Wasserstein distance applicable to any reversible chemical reaction and provide a reaction speed formula that can discriminate between different chemical reactions \cite{fnt1}.
+Another important application is the interacting bosonic transport for arbitrary initial (mixed) states with and without a thermal environment, which is relevant to the Lieb--Robinson velocity \cite{Lieb.1972.CMP}.
+Through the examples, we demonstrate that considering topological metrics does not only provide quantitatively tight bounds but also qualitatively reveals the physical mechanism of state transformations, which cannot be obtained with speed limits reported thus far.